SiaK4/HFS_ResUNet/README.md

 tar -xvzf pool-boiling-subcooled-fc72-2d.tar.gz && rm pool-boiling-subcooled-fc72-2d.tar.gz

 ##### Download the Kolmogorov flow problem (data to be shared soon...)
 Follow the notebook from this source: https://github.com/vivekoommen/NeuralOperator_DiffusionModel/blob/main/case_1_kolmogorov/data/ns_data_generator.ipynb

+---
+# Remark
+Based on our experience, the subcooled pool boiling problem with the problem setup described in the paper converges in less than 1000 epochs.
+Based on our experience, the Kolmogorov flow problem with the problem setup described in the paper converges in less than 300 epochs.